-According to the Comprehensive Agreement, certified employees may be required to remain after the regular workday to attend faculty meetings or activities no more than twice a month.
-Attendance at the meetings shall not be required longer than one hour and fifteen minutes after student dismissal time.
+According to the Comprehensive Agreement, certified employees may be required to remain after the regular workday to attend faculty meetings or activities no more than two (2) times each month that school is in session.
+Attendance at the meetings shall not be required longer than sixty (60) minutes beyond their pupils' regular dismissal time.

-In addition to staff meetings, certified staff may be required to attend up to two nights or early morning activities per semester.
+In addition to staff meetings, certified staff may be required to attend student/family activities.